-In 1946, the British Board of Trade released to private industry over 300 factories that had been used during the war effort.
-One of these – a factory in West Howe, Bournemouth, built to manufacture self-contained radar sets for aircraft – was taken over by Max Factor and Co.
-Inc. in September 1946 and repurposed to manufacture cosmetics.
+In 1946, the British Board of Trade released over 300 factories to private industry that had previously been used during the war effort.
+One of these – a factory in West Howe, Bournemouth, built to manufacture self-contained radar sets for aircraft – was taken over by Max Factor and Co., Inc. in September 1946 and repurposed to manufacture cosmetics.
 It took six months to clear the existing machinery and transform the building, so it was not until June 1947 that the plant was in full production.
-Company representatives from Max Factor visited the site in September, 1947 and all but one of the photographs displayed on this page were taken then.
+Company representatives from Max Factor visited the site in September, 1947, and all but one of the photographs displayed on this page were taken then.

 West Howe was not the first Max Factor factory in Britain.
 Beginning in 1936, small plants had been established in London at Park Royal and Acton.
 These, like many other cosmetic manufacturing operations, had been ‘concentrated’ after 1941 for the duration of the Second World War at shared manufacturing facilities in Croydon.

 See also: Max Factor and Max Factor (post-1945)